Apple supplier Foxconn freezes hiring at largest plant

 "This action is not related to any single customer and any speculation to the contrary is false and inaccurate."

-Like other Chinese contract manufacturers, Foxconn relies on a large number of migrant labourers from across the country, who journey home for the most important holiday of the year.
+Like other Chinese contract manufacturers, Foxconn, the trading name of Taiwan's Hon Hai Precision Industry Co Ltd, relies on a large number of migrant laborers from across the country who journey home for the most important holiday of the year.
 Many do not make it back to work, but Foxconn spokesman Louis Woo said this year they saw as many as 97 percent of employees return.

+A Foxconn recruitment centre in an industrial suburb of Shenzhen, where job-seekers register their names and mobile numbers, was closed on Thursday.

 Apple sold a less-than-expected 47.8 million iPhones in the 2012 holiday quarter, fanning fears that its dominance of consumer electronics is on the decline as Samsung Electronics Co and other manufacturers that use Google Inc's Android software gradually gain market share.

 The iPhone is Apple's most important product, accounting for half its revenue.
-The company's shares slipped almost 2 pct on Wednesday to $451 (295 pounds), and are down about 34 percent from their September peak above $700, as investors fret about sliding margins and intensifying competition.
+The company's shares slipped almost 2 pct on Wednesday to $451, and are down about 34 percent from their September peak above $700, as investors fret about sliding margins and intensifying competition.

 IMPLICATIONS FOR APPLE